-The Mannion Middle School counseling department functions as a responsive, supportive unit in providing direct services to children, parents, and teachers.
-The counselors take an active role in the academic, emotional, and social development of our students.
+The Mannion Middle School counseling department takes an active role in the academic, college and career readiness and personal/social development of our students.
 The primary role of our counselors is to help build a foundation for learning by assisting students to develop self-respect, awareness of others, and positive attitudes toward acquiring knowledge.
-Our fundamental goal is to help students acquire skills, which will help them through life.
 Middle school counselors are not to serve as therapists.
-If situations arise where these services are needed, parents must seek services independent of the school, as school counselors do not make private referrals.
+If situations arise where these services are needed, parents may speak with the school counselors for a community referral through the Caresolace program.

 - Conflicts with Peers

 - Learning and Studying strategies